 WHY DOES UNDERSTANDING PATIENT FLOW MATTER?

 It is easy to mistake patient flow, census, and throughput as simply bureaucratic problems—things that help determine revenue and that make administrators happy, but nothing else.
-Patient flow certainly influences these things (it is one ...
+Patient flow certainly influences these things (it ...